 We are visualizing the growth signal transduction cascades in living cells by using biosensors based on the principle of Foerster resonance energy transfer (FRET).
 These FRET videos are used to characterize the property of each signaling molecule.
 We are also developing transgenic mice expressing FRET biosensors to observe the signaling status in living mice with two-photon excitation microscopes.
-Recently, by using the FRET biosensors we have started to screen chemical compound libraries to inhibit cancer cell growth.
+We also study development and plasticity of nervous system by using in vivo imaging of mouse brain.